byzer-org/byzer-doc/kolo-lang/en-us/grammar/outline.md

 ## Variable

-Kolo-lang also supports variables.
+Byzer-lang also supports variables.
 Variables are declared using `set`.

 For example: